Yannahhh/Yannahhh.github.io/index.md

 <div class="intro" markdown="1">

-I’m now a second-year Ph.D. candidate in Department of Computer Science and Engineering at the Hong Kong University of Science and Technology, under the supervision of Prof. [Huamin Qu](http://www.huamin.org).
+I’m now a third-year Ph.D. candidate in Department of Computer Science and Engineering at the Hong Kong University of Science and Technology, under the supervision of Prof. [Huamin Qu](http://www.huamin.org).

-Before joining HKUST, I received a Bachelor’s Degree in the Software Engineering, Sun Yat-sen University in 2019.
-And my research interests are data analytics and data visualization.
+Before joining HKUST, I received a Bachelor’s Degree in the Software Engineering, Sun Yat-sen University.
+My research interests are data analytics & data visualization.

 </div>